 Information and guidance on screening, diagnosis and management of patients with VITT/TTS

-Thrombosis with thrombocytopenia syndrome (TTS) (also known as vaccine-induced immune thrombotic thrombocytopenia or VITT), is a rare, idiosyncratic life-threatening condition that can arise after COVID-19 vaccination with AstraZeneca (AZ) or Johnson & Johnson/Janssen (JJ) vaccines (not reported with Pfizer or Moderna vaccines).
+Thrombosis with thrombocytopenia syndrome (TTS) (also known as vaccine-induced immune thrombotic thrombocytopenia or VITT), is a rare, idiosyncratic life-threatening condition that can arise after COVID-19 vaccination with viral vector vaccines such as AstraZeneca (AZ) or Johnson & Johnson/Janssen (JJ).
+Viral vector vaccines are no longer administered in Canada.

 VITT/TTS is a condition characterized by

 - symptom onset 4 to 28 days after exposure to AZ or JJ vaccine;